Richard Halliburton: Later events

 Missing at sea since March 1939, Halliburton was declared dead on October 5, 1939, by the Memphis Chancery Court.
 His empty grave is at Forest Hill Cemetery in Memphis at the Halliburton family gravesite.
-His ghost is reputed to haunt his final residence, Hangover House, completed in 1938 by architect William Alexander Levy in Laguna Beach.
+A 1957 newspaper report stated that some locals near his final residence, Hangover House in Laguna Beach, believed it was haunted by his ghost.

 Personal life

 Halliburton never married.
 In his teens he dated several young women and, as revealed in letters to them, was infatuated with at least two of them.
 As an adult, his companions were chiefly male.
-Among those romantically linked to him were film star Ramón Novarro and philanthropist Noël Sullivan, both of whom enjoyed, as Halliburton, a bohemian lifestyle.
+Among those romantically linked to him were film star Ramón Novarro and philanthropist Noël Sullivan, both of whom enjoyed, as Halliburton did, a bohemian lifestyle.
 Halliburton's most enduring relationship was with freelance journalist Paul Mooney, with whom he often shared living quarters and who assisted him with his written work.
 French police reports, dated 1935, noted the famed traveler's homosexual activity when in Paris at about the time of his planned crossing by elephant over the Alps: "Mr Halliburton is a homosexual well known in some specialized establishments.
 He is in the habit of soliciting on Saint-Lazare Street" (near the station of the same name).

 Private writing

-Halliburton admired English poet Rupert Brooke (1887–1915), whose beauty and patriotic verse captivated a generation.
+Halliburton admired English poet Rupert Brooke (1887–1915), whose Apollonian beauty and patriotic verse captivated a generation.
 Halliburton intended to write his biography and kept ample notes for the task, interviewing in person or corresponding with prominent British literary and salon figures who had known Brooke, including Lady Violet Asquith Bonham-Carter, Walter de la Mare, Cathleen Nesbitt, Noel Olivier, Alec Waugh, and Virginia Woolf.
 Halliburton never began the book, but his notes were used by Arthur Springer to write Red Wine of Youth—A Biography of Rupert Brooke (New York: Bobbs-Merrill, 1952).

 A vigorous correspondent, Halliburton wrote numerous letters to fans, friends, editors, sponsors, and literary acquaintances.
 To his parents alone, he wrote well over a thousand letters; a large selection of these, edited in part by his father Wesley, was published in 1940 by Bobbs-Merrill as Richard Halliburton: His Story of His Life's Adventure As Told to His Mother and Father.